brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API.md

   </div>
 </div>

-The above interactive map shows the location of each school in Georgia.
-The bigger the dot, the higher the tuition the school is.
-One thing very interesting is that, if you zoomin the map, you can see that most schools are located at the intersection of roads.
+The above interactive map shows the location of schools in Georgia.
+The bigger the blue dot, the higher the tuition the of a school is.
+One interesting thing is that, if you zoom in the map, you can see that most schools are located at the intersection of roads.

 ---

-Other than this, we can also add the boundary of Georgia so that the graph will look more clear.
+Other than this, we can also add the [boundary of Georgia](https://github.com/thsieh4/thsieh4.github.io/blob/master/data/geometry_GA.csv) so that the graph will look more clear.

 ```python
 # read data